MAY 2025 30-DAY OUTLOOK

 Dark Green-45-55%Above

-Above-normal precipitation is forecast for the Northwest, the middle and upper Mississippi Valley, the northern Mid-Atlantic, and the Northeast.
+Below-normal precipitation is forecast for the West Coast, the Southeast, the Mid-Atlantic and nearby areas of the Ohio Valley and the Northeast.
 The probability of occurrence is nearly 40 percent.
-Below-normal precipitation is forecast for the northern Rockies, eastern Texas, and into the Southeast.
-The probability of occurrence is nearly 40 percent.
+Above-normal precipitation is forecast for the central Rockies, and most of the Plains.
+The probability of occurrence is up to 45 percent.
 The remainder of the nation is not expected to exceed normal climatology.

 Jim Munley Jr.